psychemedia/middle-english-romances/sir-orfeo.md

 And went him in to that cite,
 That men might him bi hold and fe.
 Erls, and barouns bold,
-Buriays, and leuedis, him gun bi hold ;
+Buriays, and leuedis, him gun bi hold;
-Lo ! thai feyd, fwiche a man,
+Lo! thai feyd, fwiche a man,
-Hou long the here hongeth him opan !
+Hou long the here hongeth him opan!
-Lo ! hou his herd hongeth to his kne.
+Lo! hou his herd hongeth to his kne.
-He is y clongen al fo a tre :
+He is y clongen al fo a tre:
 And as he gede in the ftrete,
 With his fteward he gan mete.
 And fonde he fett on him a crie,
 Sir fteward, he feyd, merci,
 Icham an harpour of hetheniffe,
-Help me now in this diftreffe !
+Help me now in this diftreffe!
 The fteward feyd, com with me, come,
-Of that Ichaue thou fchalt haue fome ;
+Of that Ichaue thou fchalt haue fome;
 Euerich gode harpour is welom me to.
 For mi lordes loue, fir Orfeo.

 In the caftel the fteward fat atte mete,
-And mani lording was bi him fete ;
+And mani lording was bi him fete;
 There were trompour and tabourers,
 Harpours fele, and crouders,
 Miche melody thai maked alle,